The Sword That Won't Go Back — Modern Paraphrase | nocap.bible

 The Song of the Sword 🗡️

-Then God gave Ezekiel what might be the most haunting poem in the entire Old Testament — a sword song:
+Then God gave what might be the most haunting poem in the entire Old Testament — a sword song:

 "A sword, a sword — sharpened and polished.
 Sharpened for slaughter.
 Polished to flash like lightning.
 Should we rejoice?
 You despised the rod — every lesser warning, every chance to turn back.
 So the sword is given to be polished, ready to be gripped in the hand.
 Sharpened and polished — handed over to the slayer."